Who needs Schengen visa insurance?

 - Many consulates have relationships with medical travel insurance companies.
 In many cases, the consulate/embassy you are applying through can direct you to an insurance company in your area where you can purchase travel medical coverage.

-- You can also purchase Schengen visa travel insurance online.
+- You can also purchase best Schengen visa travel insurance online.

 - You will learn more about travel medical insurance during your application process.